natalieagus/50002-2022/_problemset/problemset3.md

 *  The arcs leaving each state should be mutually exclusive and collectively exhaustive,

-*  The value for UNLOCK should be specified for each state, and o the truth table should be completed.
+*  The value for UNLOCK should be specified for each state, and the truth table should be completed.

 Also, **what is the combination of the lock**?